liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. he felt a real sense of kinship with his old classmates
 1. the government appeals to strengthen the peace and unity of the nation
 1. give us a call if you have any queries
-1. the company specializes in customized computer softwares
 1. we have a large stock of toys on sale
 1. a loud noise diverted my attention
 1. the curtain has an intricate pattern on it